oroinc/documentation/admin_guide/user_management/user_management_organization.rst

 Organization Records Management
 ===============================

-An Organization record represents a real enterprise, business, firm, company or another organization, to which the :term:`users <User>` belong.
+An ``organization`` represents a real enterprise, business, firm, company or another organization, to which the :term:`users <User>` belong.

 .. _user-management-organization-create: